zthxxx/react-dev-inspector/README.md

 ### IDE / Editor config

-This package use `react-dev-utils` to launch your local IDE app, but which one app will be open?
+This package uses `react-dev-utils` to launch your local IDE application, but which one app will be open?

-In fact, it uses an **environment variable** named **`REACT_EDITOR`** to specify an IDE application, but if you not set this variable, it will guess an IDE by what are you opened or installed.
+In fact, it uses an **environment variable** named **`REACT_EDITOR`** to specify an IDE application, but if you do not set this variable, it randomly open an IDE which you have opened or installed.

-For example, if you want it always open VSCode when inspect clicked, set `export REACT_EDITOR=code` in your shell.
+For example, if you want it always open VSCode when inspection clicked, set `export REACT_EDITOR=code` in your shell.

 <br />